 Deep, dark wreck diving and SHARKS are my kind of adventure.
 As I continue my journey into the realms of technical diving.
 Ive always had a huge passion for the underwater world especially when it comes to the awesome apex predators of the ocean, sharks!
 My adventure began at the age of 11 and in 12 years I've been lucky enough to explore the amazing corals and wrecks of the red sea, dive between the crystal-clear waters of Iceland’s tectonic plates and the wreck infested waters of Cornwall.

 I love the variety of the wildlife, from nursery sharks in the Caribbean, to lobster and seals in Cornwall.
 I love the history of wreck diving, from double decker buses in a flooded quarry to tanks sunk in the channel.
 As a Divemaster, I enjoyed showing complete beginners the joys of diving, come and give it a go.

-Jenny is our 2020 summer Instructor Intern.
-She has joined us for the summer before heading off to uni to study Marine Biology.
-Jenny is training up to become an Instructor to add to her Divemaster qualifiction and Coral Specialty Instructor.
-She works behind the counter as well as at dives sites assisting and teaching.
+Jenny was our 2020 summer Instructor Intern.
+She joined us for the summer before heading off to uni to study Marine Biology.
+Jenny trained up to become an Instructor to add to her Divemaster qualification and Coral Specialty Instructor.
+She worked in the dive centre as well as at dives sites assisting and teaching.
 Jenny has extensive experience of coral conservation having worked on projects in Mexico.

 Lee - Divemaster